 A new world record for Australia, who hammered West Indies by an innings and 27 runs in Perth to record their 12th consecutive Test victory.
 West Indies were never in the game from the moment Glenn McGrath took a hat-trick to reduce them to 19 for 4 in the ninth over, and their fortunes were aptly summed up by Brian Lara's second-innings dismissal, bowled as he missed a horrible swipe at Stuart MacGill.
 It was their 15th defeat in 17 overseas Tests.

-One of the more romantic stories of modern times, in which 18-year-old Indian legspinner Laxman Sivaramakrishnan spun England to defeat in the first Test in Bombay.
-Playing in only his second Test, Siva's wiles bamboozled the English batsmen and he took 12 for 181 in the match.
-Amazingly, it was India's only victory in 42 Tests between 1981 and 1986.
+One of the more romantic stories of modern times, in which 18-year-old Indian legspinner Laxman Sivaramakrishnan spun England to defeat in the first Test, in Bombay.
+Playing in only his second Test, Siva bamboozled the English batsmen and took 12 for 181 in the match.
+Amazingly it was India's only victory in 42 Tests between 1981 and 1986.
 The only good news for England was - at last - a first Test ton for Mike Gatting, in his 54th innings.

 Pakistan sealed their first series victory over West Indies for 39 years with another innings victory in the second Test in Rawalpindi.
 Faced with a first-innings deficit of 168, West Indies were blown away in just 41 overs, with only Carl Hooper and Sherwin Campbell reaching double figures.